Kye Allums

-Kye Allums (born October 23, 1989) is an American former college basketball player for the George Washington University women's team who in 2010 came out as a trans man, becoming the first openly transgender NCAA Division I college athlete.
+Kye Allums (born October 23, 1989) is an American former college basketball player for the George Washington University women's team who in 2010 came out as a trans man, becoming the first openly transgender NCAA Division I college athlete.; in 2026, Allums announced that she had detransitioned and no longer identified as trans.
 Allums is a transgender advocate, public speaker, artist, and mentor to LGBT youth.

 Personal life

 Allums graduated from Centennial High School in Circle Pines, Minnesota, United States.
-He played three seasons as a guard on the women's basketball team at George Washington University, the George Washington Colonials.
-Allums's teammates called him "Kay-Kay".
-Allums began telling people to call him "Kye".
-He came out as a trans man in 2010.
-He told sports website Outsports, "my biological sex is female, which makes me a transgender male."
+She played three seasons as a guard on the women's basketball team at George Washington University, the George Washington Colonials.
+Allums's teammates called her "Kay-Kay".
+Allums began telling people to call her "Kye".
+She came out as a trans man in 2010.
+Allums told sports website Outsports, "my biological sex is female, which makes me a transgender male."

 In May 2011, GWU announced that Allums had decided to leave the GWU basketball team.
-He graduated from George Washington University in 2011 with a bachelor's degree in Fine Arts.
+She graduated from George Washington University in 2011 with a bachelor's degree in Fine Arts.

-In 2014, Allums told the Huffington Post that he had attempted suicide in 2011 after receiving transphobic harassment due to an article written about him by ESPN.
+In 2014, Allums told the Huffington Post that she had attempted suicide in 2011 after receiving transphobic harassment due to an article written about her by ESPN.

+In September 2026, Allums stated on her personal Substack page that she was "no longer transgender" and had detransitioned.